Identifying Information from Observations with Uncertainty and Novelty: Problem Setting Statement

-To begin, we provide the definitions of identification and sample complexity used in the rest of the paper.
-These definitions enable the formalization of information measurements in the output space of a Turing machine $\lambda$ used to determine which hypothesis $\theta$ in a considered set of hypothesis $\mathbf{\Theta}$ most probably generated the output $\vvec{x}^{t}_1$, where $t \ge 1$ is the total number of samples and the computation of the sample function is denoted as $\lambda_S(\theta, t, \vvec{z}) = \vvec{x}^t_1$ where $\vvec{z} \sim Z$ is the results of flipping a fair coin until a sample can be made, which is ignored if deterministic and covered indepth in Section~\ref{sec:finite_over_infinite}.
-We use $\lambda_S(\mathbf{\Theta}, t, Z) = \vvec{\mathbf{X}}^t_1$ to represent the possible samplings of the different processes within the set $\vvec{\mathbf{X}}^t_1$ where each process has a description $\theta \in \mathbf{\Theta}$.
-To simplify our state representation, we consider Turing machines with separate input, memory, and output tapes, which are reducible to single or two tape Turing machines~\cite[Ch.~6.3.3]{minskyComputationFiniteInfinite1967}.
+We define the concept of identifiable hypotheses in terms of relative information in order to quantify the degree to which a hypothesis may be verified or falsified within some system.
+We aim to construct these definitions in such a way that there is an intuitive connection between identifying information and the computation of the indicator function.
+Let $\lambda$ be a Turing machine that computes which element $\theta$ in a set of hypotheses $\mathbf{\Theta}$ most probably generated observations $\vvec{x}^{t}_1$.
+Note that $t \ge 1$ is the total number of samples, and the computation of the sample function is denoted as $\lambda_S(\theta, t, \vvec{z}) = \vvec{x}^t_1$ where $\vvec{z} \sim Z$ is an entropy source that may be ignored and will be covered in depth in Section~\ref{sec:finite_over_infinite}.
+We use the set $\vvec{\mathbf{X}}^t_1 = \{\vvec{X}^t_1 = \lambda_S(\theta, t, Z) : \theta \in \mathbf{\Theta} \} $ to represent a set of hypothesized observable processes with descriptions in $\mathbf{\Theta}$.
+To simplify our state representation, we consider Turing machines with separate input, memory, and output tapes, which are reducible to single tape Turing machines~\cite[Ch.~6.3.3]{minskyComputationFiniteInfinite1967}.
 In the following, the input tape will always contain exclusively the description of the output.
-We focus on finite descriptions and finite memory tapes, but will address how countably infinite descriptions or memory can affect identification.
-Of particular interest are scenarios with infinite output but finite input, e.g., machines that output computable irrational numbers.
-We also let the computation time be unbounded so we can focus on when and how a finite sample complexity can be ensured, noting that identification with absolute certainty can only occur when the time to identify is finite, i.e., with finite sample complexity.
-We start with the common point identifiable parameter of a statistical model as per \citet[Eq.~5.34]{vaartAsymptoticStatistics2000} and extend that to all the parameters (hypotheses) in a set.
+We focus on finite descriptions and finite memory tapes, but will address how relaxing these restrictions can affect identification.
+Of particular interest are scenarios with infinite output but finite input, e.g., machines that output the digits of computable irrational numbers.
+We also let the computation time be unbounded so we can focus on when and how a finite sample complexity can be ensured, noting that identification with absolute certainty can only occur when the time to identify is surely finite, i.e., with surely finite sample complexity.